Pallepadehat/safe-mitid/README.md

 - Firefox browser
 - Node.js (for packaging)

-### Steps

-1. Clone this repository
-2. Run `./convert-icons.sh` to generate PNG icons from SVG files (requires librsvg or ImageMagick)
-3. Load the extension in Firefox for testing
-4. Run `npm run package` to create a distribution zip file

 ## Privacy and Security Considerations

 - This extension **only modifies the display** of input fields, not their functionality